Med-Ouallou/Blog-Fes-Ancestrale-Moderne/maquettage/prompt.md

 * Smooth transitions and hover effects
 * Each article has “Read More” → leads to detail page
 * Article page includes: title, media (image/video), description, and share buttons
+* Creator page: simple mockup form to **add or edit articles** (stored locally or via JSON simulation)
-* Admin page: simple mockup (add/edit/delete buttons — simulation only)
+* Admin page: view or validate submitted articles (simulation only)

 ---